Lobbying in the United Kingdom: Regulation

-The Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Act (the “Act”) was first introduced in the House of Commons in 2013 and it came into force in full on 1 April 2015.
+The Act was first introduced in the House of Commons in 2013 and it came into force in full on 1 April 2015.
 However, the Act only requires the registration of consultant lobbying, as proscribes in Section 1 of the Act (For definition of Consultant lobbying, see Section 2 of the Act.)
 In addition to statutory registration, individual lobbyists or lobbying organizations can register at the UK Lobbying Register, which aims to promote transparency and professional standards in this industry.

+Scotland

+Since the Lobbying (Scotland) Act 2016, the Scottish Government and Members of the Scottish Parliament have been subject to stricter regulation, but even this legislation has large exemptions, such as exemptions for lobbying by telephone, email and letter.